-Discuss the reference work conducted in the Second Review.
+Discuss the reference work conducted, if any, in the Second Review.
+If no reference work has been conducted, some reference work should be done at this stage.
 If any discovery about a candidate needs clarification that can be obtained from further reference work, contact any necessary provided references or persons they recommend.